Incoming07/push_swap/README.md

   Checker will get as an argument the stack "a" formatted as a list of integers.
 The first argument should be at the top of the stack (be careful about the order).
 If no argument is given checker stops and displays nothing.
+Checker will then wait and read instructions on the standard input, each instruction will be followed by ’\n’.
+Once all the instructions have been read, checker willexecute them on the stack received as an argument.
+If after executing those instructions, stack a is actually sorted and b is empty, then checker must display "OK" followed by a ’\n’ on the standard output.
+In every other case, checker must display "KO" followed by a ’\n’ on the standard output.

   To run visualization add flag -v after numbers in push_swap, best visualization is for 100 numbers, smaller will be too fast, window will be closed automatically after end of sorting